Pondigo/mm-gen/README.md

 - `config`: Configuration structure diagram
 - `adapters`: Diagram showing inbound/outbound communications

+## Renderer Implementation

+The tool uses [anz-bank/mermaid-go](https://github.com/anz-bank/mermaid-go) library to render Mermaid diagrams to SVG format.
+This is a pure Go implementation of the Mermaid renderer which doesn't require any external dependencies.

 ## Examples

 Validate a Mermaid diagram and fix it if there are errors: